flyteorg/flyte/rfc/system/RFC-0000-execution-concurrency.md

 ## 8 Unresolved questions

-*What parts of the proposal are still being defined or not covered by this proposal?*
+- Should we always attempt to schedule pending executions in ascending order of creation time?
+    - Decision: We'll use FIFO scheduling by default but can extend scheduling behavior with an enum going forward.
+- Should we propagate concurrency policies to child executions?
+    - Decision: no. Child executions can define concurrency at the child launch plan level if necessary.

 ## 9 Conclusion

-*Here, we briefly outline why this is the right decision to make at this time and move forward!*

-## 10 RFC Process Guide, remove this section when done

-*By writing an RFC, you're giving insight to your team on the direction you're taking.
-There may not be a right or better decision in many cases, but we will likely learn from it.
-By authoring, you're making a decision on where you want us to go and are looking for feedback on this direction from your team members, but ultimately the decision is yours.*

-This document is a:

-- thinking exercise, prototype with words.
-- historical record, its value may decrease over time.
-- way to broadcast information.
-- mechanism to build trust.
-- tool to empower.
-- communication channel.

-This document is not:

-- a request for permission.
-- the most up to date representation of any process or system
+This is a simple and lightweight means for limiting execution concurrency that we can build upon, for flexible scheduling policies and even limiting task execution concurrency.

 **Checklist:**

-- [ ]  Copy template
+- [x]  Copy template
-- [ ]  Draft RFC (think of it as a wireframe)
+- [x]  Draft RFC (think of it as a wireframe)
-- [ ]  Share as WIP with folks you trust to gut-check
+- [x]  Share as WIP with folks you trust to gut-check
-- [ ]  Send pull request when comfortable
+- [x]  Send pull request when comfortable
 - [ ]  Label accordingly
 - [ ]  Assign reviewers
 - [ ]  Merge PR